You can use Things with Apple Shortcuts to create workflows that enhance your productivity. This page will help you get started.

 You can run a shortcut from directly inside the Shortcuts app, but there are more convenient ways to do it.
 Here are the best methods:

-On iPhone or iPad, you can add a Shortcuts widget to your Home Screen.
+On iPhone or iPad, you can add a Shortcuts widget to your Home Screen or Lock Screen.
 A widget can display a single shortcut, or the contents of one of your Shortcuts folders.

 On Mac, one of the best ways to run a shortcut is via the menu bar.
 You can pin a shortcut to your menu bar from its settings in the Shortcuts app.